vmanka25/ChessArm/readme.md

   The shelf is designed as a resting place for the rack in which the magnet holder resides on.
   ![Pillar](https://github.com/vmanka25/ChessArm/assets/112979207/c0b435bd-7d63-4ceb-9729-258e669044a4)

+  This is the pillar, it is mean't to encase each side with support as the project works on multiple horizontal layers horizantally seperated from each other.
+Each pillar has two holes for the yellow piece below.
   ![BLARRRGGH!!!!](https://github.com/vmanka25/ChessArm/assets/112979207/8a209d9d-55bb-48d7-b670-f50adbbbfa53)

+This is the shelf it is the very thing that the magnet holder resides on, it acts as a second layer, it has a large hole in the middle for the stepper to fully function.
   ![Yellow brick](https://github.com/vmanka25/ChessArm/assets/112979207/4ec6096c-9167-4fc6-addf-5eb79cbb366b)

-This piece is mean't to hold the shelf up, that is it's entire purpose.
+This piece is mean't to hold the shelf up, it is the piece mean't to go into those very two holes on the pillar.

   ## Video